jackcogdill/stealthpng/README.md

 ## About

-Stegano is a steganography program made by Yentup written in C. It uses `libpng` and `openssl` for encryption.
+Stegano is a steganography program made by Yentup written in C. It uses [libpng](http://libpng.org/pub/png/libpng.html) and [openssl](https://www.openssl.org/) for encryption.

+## License and credits

+Code taken from [here](http://zarb.org/~gc/html/libpng.html) ([plaintext](http://zarb.org/~gc/resource/libpng-short-example.c)) to serve as a basis for libpng functions, and code also used from [here](http://saju.net.in/blog/?p=36) ([plaintext](http://saju.net.in/code/misc/openssl_aes.c.txt)) to help with the AES encryption and decryption with openssl.
+Otherwise completely written from scratch by Yentup and licensed with [GPLv3](https://www.gnu.org/licenses/gpl.html).

 ## Features